stsiwo/idp_auth_pkce/README.md

       - use Fluent API to implement database stuff to decouple DataEntity (.Net) and database-related logic in DbContext (ideally)
       - ~~Value Object, use "Owned Entity"~~
       - indexing (database query optimization)
-    - configure database connection (dev: sqlite and production: postgresql)
+    - configure database connection (dev: sqlite and production: postgresql?)
+      - migrate dbContext to make sure it works
     - Repositories
     - Unit of Work
     - Unit Testing